cloudfleet/landing-page-2/README.md

 Assuming that `npm` has been installed.

-And that Bower has been installed via
+And that both Bower and Grunt have been installed via
 ```
-npm install -g bower
+npm install -g bower grunt
 ```

 Furthermode, that Compass has been installed via